FarronF/limerick-council-meetings/meetings/2022/03/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 17th Dec 2021.md

 with Limerick City & County Council to establish if they can take any enforcement action against the

-individuals who are in control of this house.---
+individuals who are in control of this house.
+---
 The Chief Executive supported the Chief Superintendent in relation to St. Mary’s Park.
 The Council is

 very committed to resolving the issue of drugs here and said he would ensure further action would